Religion in Chile: Latter-day Saints (Mormonism)

 Although an average of 12,000 people were baptized annually between 1961 and 1990, membership growth has slowed and the church has a large number of inactive members.
 According to census data, 0.9% of the population claims to be Mormon, based upon those aged 15 and over who identify themselves as Mormon.
-The church itself reports that it has 543,628 members in Chile, which is equal to about 3.3% of the population.
+The church itself reports that it has 543,628 members in Chile, which is equal to about 3.2% of the population.
 If accurate, these numbers makes the LDS Church the single largest denomination in Chile after Catholicism.
 LDS statistics counts everyone baptized, including children age eight or older as well as inactive members.
 In 2002, the church sent Elder Jeffrey R. Holland, a member of the Quorum of the Twelve Apostles, to remain in Chile for a year to train leadership and minister to the church, a role typically held by members of the quorums of the seventy.
+The 2024 Chilean census listed 94,266 adherents (0.6% of the population) living in Chile.

 Jorge F. Zeballos, a former mining engineer, is a Chilean-born LDS General Authority.
 He was called to the First Quorum of the Seventy in April, 2008.
 Zeballos is the second Chilean to serve as a General Authority following Eduardo Ayala, who served in the Second Quorum of the Seventy from 1990 to 1995.

 Jehovah's Witnesses

-In 2020, the number of Jehovah's Witnesses was 85,273 active publishers, united in 959 congregations; 180,281 people attended annual celebration of Lord's Evening Meal in 2020.
+In 2024, the number of Jehovah's Witnesses was 88,592 active publishers, united in 974 congregations; 188,741 people attended annual celebration of Lord's Evening Meal in 2024.
+In 2024, the Chilean census registered 121,805 Jehovah's Witnesses (0.8% of the population) living in Chile.